nseepana/screener-docs/quarter_pl/other_income_preceding_year_quarter.md

-# Other income preceding year quarter
+# Other income preceding year quarter [Other Inc PY Qtr]
 Other Income as per previous year's corresponding latest quarter.

 ### Formula